ccb60/Maine_Estuary_Plankton/Review-Phyto-Data.md

 # Summary data on Chlorophyll and Phaephytin

 The rows of data with just the averages appear to have been copied to the next Tab in the spreadsheet.
-This is likely to be convenient for comparison with other environmental variables.
+This is likely as a convenience for combining with other environmental variables.

+The data import triggers many warnings about coercing numbers to dates, but that is because for some reason, R is not importing these dates quite correctly.

 ``` r
 chl_avg_data <- read_excel("SEANET_Phyto Data_Bigelow.xlsx",